Ricci de Turck flow on singular manifolds: Introduction and statement of the main result

 \subsection{Incomplete edge singularities}

-\begin{defn} Consider an open interior $M$ of a compact manifold with boundary $\partial M$.
+\begin{defn} Consider an open interior $M$ of a compact manifold $\overline{M}$ with boundary $\partial M$.
 Let $\U = (0,1)_x \times \partial M$ be a tubular neighborhood of the boundary in $M$ with the radial function $x:\U \to (0,1)$.
 Assume $\partial M$ is the total space of a fibration $\phi: \partial M \to B$ with the base $B$ and fibre $F$ being compact smooth manifolds, $\dim F \geq 1$.
-Consider a smooth Riemannian metric $g_B$ on the base manifold $B$ and a symmetric $2$-tensor $g_F$ on $\partial M$ which restricts to a fixed\footnote{In fact, it suffices to assume isospectrality for the metrics on the fibres with respect to the tangential operator of the Lichnerowicz Laplacian.} Riemannian metric on the fibres.
-By a small abuse of notation, we write $g_F$ for the Riemannian metrics on fibres as well.
+Consider a smooth Riemannian metric $g_B$ on the base manifold $B$ and a symmetric $2$-tensor $g_F$ on $\partial M$ which restricts to a fixed\footnote{In fact, the condition that $g_F$ restricts to a fixed metric on fibres is not necessary and is imposed here for simplicity.
+Either one only assumes that the metrics on the fibres are isospectral with respect to the tangential operator of the Lichnerowicz Laplacian, or more generally one has to deal with a heat kernel that is only partially polyhomogeneous, see Remark \ref{isospectrality} below.} Riemannian metric on the fibres.
+We write $g_F$ for the Riemannian metrics on fibres as well.
 An incomplete edge metric $g$ on $M$ is defined here to be a smooth Riemannian metric such that $g=\overline{g}+h$ with $|h|_{\overline{g}}=O(x)$ and

 \end{defn}